niemopen/niem-naming-design-rules/ndr6-outline.md

 Each namespace must be uniquely identified by a URI.
 The namespace author should also be the URI's owner, as defined by [ref webarch]().
 Both URNs and URLs are allowed.
 It is helpful, but not required, for the namespace URI to be accessible, returning the definition of the namespace content in a supported model format.
 (See [ref repositories]() for an alternative way to obtain namespace definitions.)

 Namespaces are the units of model configuration management.
+A namespace has one canonical representation in XSD: a [*reference schema document*](#definitions) or [*extension schema document*](#definitions).
+A namespace has one canonical representation in CMF: a CMF message, also known as a [*CMF model file*](#definitions).
 Once published, the components in a namespace may not be removed or redefined.
 Those changes may only be made in a new namespace with a different URI.
 As a result, a change by one namespace author does not force a change by any other author – the revisions may be adopted, if desired, whenever convenient; the older namespace continues to be valid regardless.

 ## 3.7 NIEM messages in XML and JSON